Introduction to Transformers: an NLP Perspective: Efficient Models

 \subsection{Model Transfer and Pruning}

 Many large Transformer models have been successfully developed to address NLP problems.
 A common question is: can we transform a large, well-trained model into a smaller one that allows for more efficient inference?
 At a high level, this can be thought of as a \textbf{transfer learning} problem in which the knowledge is transferred from one model to another.
-But we will not discuss this general topic, which spans a broad range of issues and models, many outside the scope of this chapter.
-Instead, we narrow our discussion to two kinds of approaches that are widely used in learning small neural networks from large neural networks.
+However, we will not discuss this general topic, which spans a broad range of issues and models, many of which fall outside the scope of this chapter.
+Instead, we narrow our discussion to two approaches that are widely used for training smaller neural networks from larger ones.